cavo789/blog/blog/2024/02/07/docusaurus-articles-tips/index.md

 ---
 slug: docusaurus-articles-tips
 title: Some tips and tricks when written articles for Docusaurus
 authors: [christophe]
 image: /img/docusaurus_tips_social_media.jpg
 tags: [markdown, docusaurus, tips]
 enableComments: true
 ---
-# Some tips and tricks when written articles for Docusaurus

 ![Some tips and tricks when written articles for Docusaurus](/img/docusaurus_tips_banner.jpg)

 If you're writing for Docusaurus, there are a few tips to know.